thebitmonk/send_post_api/docs/SubaccounteventApi.md

  - **Content-Type**: application/json
  - **Accept**: application/json

-<a name="eventRouterGetAllEventsFromASubAccountForAGivenTimeRange"></a>
+<a name="eventRouterGetAllEventsFromAAccountForAGivenTimeRange"></a>
-# **eventRouterGetAllEventsFromASubAccountForAGivenTimeRange**
+# **eventRouterGetAllEventsFromAAccountForAGivenTimeRange**
-> [ModelsQEvent] eventRouterGetAllEventsFromASubAccountForAGivenTimeRange(xSubAccountApiKey, opts)
+> [ModelsQEvent] eventRouterGetAllEventsFromAAccountForAGivenTimeRange(xAccountApiKey, opts)

-Find all events from a sub-account for a given time-range
+Find all events from a account for a given time-range

 ### Example
 ```javascript